-- > While currently quite favourable, the demographic structure of Ireland's population is set to change significantly over the coming decades (figure 1). - > Population projections suggest that the Irish population will reach 6.5 million in 2070; however, the population aged 65 and over is set to grow significantly faster than the working age population an increase in the old age dependency ratio. - > Relative to other Member States, Ireland's population ageing will be relatively rapid over the coming decades (figure 2). - > Ireland's old-age dependency ratio is set to nearly double over the next 30 years, increasing from 24 per cent at present to 47 per cent by the middle of this century. - > Put another way: there are currently around 4 persons of working age for each person aged 65 and over; by 2050, the equivalent figure will be just over 2. - > Such a shift in the age-profile of the population will involve increased outlays in demographicallysensitive components of public expenditure, such as pensions and healthcare - > Concurrently, changing demographics will slow the pace of economic expansion and, accordingly, slow the growth in the tax base.
-On a no-policy change basis, this will result in higher annual deficits and ever increasing public indebtedness (table1; figure 3). - > Analysis undertaken by the Department of Finance suggests annual age-related expenditure is set to increase by 10 percentage points of GNI\ by 2070. - > Without policy intervention to mitigate the inevitable implications of ageing demographics, independent of the impact of the Covid-19 pandemic, the public finances will be on an unsustainable trajectory. - > Simulations show that, in a hypothetical scenario in which there were no further policy responses, this would contribute to a significant increase of the order 90 percentage points in the debt-to-GNI\ ratio by 2070. - > Analysis by the Department shows that maintaining the State Pension Age at 66, compared with proceeding with previously legislated increases, could result in additional costs of approximately €50 billion over the long-term (figure 4). - > Policy reforms such as linking the State Pension Age to life expectancy could significantly reduce the cost burden.
+- > While currently quite favourable, the demographic structure of Ireland's population is set to change significantly over the coming decades (figure 1). - > People are living longer.
+Males born today in Ireland are expected to live 17 years longer than those born in 1951, while females are expected to live 18 years longer.
+By 2070, males born in Ireland will be expected to live 22 years longer than they would have been in 1951, while females would be expected to live 23 years longer (figure 2).
+At the same time, the number of children born per woman is falling (figure 3). - > Projections suggest the Irish population will reach 6.5 million by 2070; however, the population aged 65 and over is set to grow significantly faster than the working age population (figure 4). - > Such developments will have a substantial impact on the age-profile of the population (figure 5). - > Relative to other Member States, Ireland's population ageing will be relatively rapid over the coming decades (figure 6). - > Ireland's old-age dependency ratio is set to nearly double over the next 30 years, increasing from 24 per cent at present to 47 per cent by the middle of this century.
+Put another way: there are currently around 4 persons of working age for each person aged 65 and over; by 2050, the equivalent figure will be just over 2. - > Such a shift in the age-profile of the population will involve increased outlays in demographically-sensitive components of public expenditure, such as pensions and healthcare. - > Concurrently, changing demographics will slow the pace of economic expansion and, accordingly, slow the growth in the tax base.
+On a no-policy change basis, this will result in higher annual deficits and ever increasing public indebtedness (table1; figure 7). - > Analysis undertaken by the Department of Finance suggests annual age-related expenditure is set to increase by 10 percentage points of GNI by 2070. - > Without policy intervention to mitigate the inevitable implications of ageing demographics, independent of the impact of the Covid-19 pandemic, the public finances will be on an unsustainable trajectory. - > Simulations show that, in a hypothetical scenario in which there were no further policy responses, this would contribute to a significant increase of the order 85 percentage points in the debt-to-GNI ratio by 2070. - > Analysis by the Department shows that maintaining the State Pension Age at 66, compared with proceeding with previously legislated increases, could result in additional costs of approximately €50 billion over the long-term (figure 8). - > Policy reforms such as linking the State Pension Age to life expectancy could significantly reduce the cost burden.